Come and be a part of our Advent and Christmas celebrations where there is something for everyone.

 Advent and Christmas speak of a God who breaks into our world, coming and walking with us as one of us, sharing our hopes, fears, vulnerabilities and joy.
 This is no distant and remote God, but the Word-Among-Us.
 For the most up-to-date service dates and times, please check our events calendar.

-Advent and Christmas Services 2022
+Advent and Christmas Services and Concerts 2025

 Advent